by Attorney Jasmine Butler

 While these financial benefits are significant, funding is not all that BBA affords.
 Since establishing a new business and creating an online presence can be overwhelming, Amazon will also educate Black business owners by way of mentorship.
 Each participant will receive an Account Manager for at least one (1) year.
 Coaching is critical to the development and viability of a business, particularly if you are a new business owner.
 Bearing that in mind, participants will also have access to Amazon experts and thought leaders who champion small business success.

 In light of this, whether you are a Black business owner, interested in selling a product, contemplating a product idea, eager to start a business today, or prepared to apply for Amazon’s BBA, seek legal advice.
-As a Business and Corporate Law attorney at CGA Law Firm, Jasmine Butler is happy to assist you in determining a suitable entity structure and effectuating its proper formation.
-She will efficiently and effectively guide you through the certification and BBA application processes.
+If you or someone you know is in need of legal services related to those mentioned in this article, contact CGA Law Firm at 717-848-4900 or email us at email@example.com and we will direct you to the appropriate attorney.